creating equitable access to provisions that sustain life, liberty & security through ‘holding all things in common’

 The modern revolutionary recognises that the root cause of the needless pitiful poverty that stretches across the globe, has an effective and immediate antidote.
 The reformation of birth-right access to quality healthful food, clean water, secure shelter, comfortable clothing and education that develops the whole person as well as access to enjoyable leisure, are all attainable through the development of communities structured to ‘share all with all’ by ‘holding all things in common’.

 Modern-day activists see beyond political hype of agitating for economic reforms via installing a certain popular leader into parliament.
 Instead, educated and aware millennial revolutionaries spend their time, energy and resources on ‘gathering’ to envision, plan and orchestrate alternatives to exploitive capitalist systems of economic production and distribution.
-These alternates include establishing collaborative living spaces within urban and rural areas, where common association and contribution, support and make manifest cooperative worker-owned and operated clean-green sustainable responsible enterprises that grow food, produce natural-fibre clothing and footwear, build eco-friendly co-housing, install renewable energy systems and provide purposeful education and training to ensure secure robust livelihoods.
+These alternatives include establishing collaborative living spaces within urban and rural areas, where common association and contribution, support and make manifest cooperative worker-owned and operated clean-green sustainable responsible enterprises that grow food, produce natural-fibre clothing and footwear, build eco-friendly co-housing, install renewable energy systems and provide purposeful education together with high-skill level vocational training to ensure secure robust livelihoods.